LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/Rich messaging/structured-content-chat-user-guide.md

 ## Enabling structured content

 To build structured content for use on web chat, we recommend working with your LivePerson team on the steps below.
-Follow the prerequisites and configuration steps in the [Developers Community](https://developers.liveperson.com/rich-messaging-structured-content-overview.html).
+Follow the prerequisites and configuration steps in the [Developer Center](https://developers.liveperson.com/rich-messaging-structured-content-overview.html).

 ### Prerequisites